REX647/REX647.github.io/README.md

 # REX647.github.io
-My GitHub website, which showcases my projects I've been working on.
+My GitHub account website, which showcases the projects I've been working on.